aipmhub/aipm-chat/contributing/State-Management/State-Management-Intro.md

 In the `action.ts` file, we define a `SessionActions` interface to describe session-related actions and implement a `useFetchSessions` function to create these actions.
 Then, we merge these actions with the initial state to form the session-related Slice.

-Through this layered and modular approach, we can ensure that LobeChat's SessionStore is clear, maintainable, and easy to extend and test.
+Through this layered and modular approach, we can ensure that AiPMChat's SessionStore is clear, maintainable, and easy to extend and test.